larnold34/BUMS2/README.md

 root@b329bb59ef76:/usr/lib/cgi-bin#
 ```

-To start BUMS within the docker contianer:
+To run BUMS within the docker contianer:
 `./notezy_cli.pl /path/to/input /path/to/output`

+In order to run the modern version of BUMS from the command window, point your system to the BUMS directory.

+`cd /Users/jsweezy/git_repos/bums/`

+To run BUMS from the command window:
+`python -m bums2.driver -i \path\to\input -o \path\to\output`

 ## Debugging errors